appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/azure.md

 chmod 600 "/path/to/your/private/key"
 ```

-It will be a one-time-operation that should be done once per private key.
+It will be a one-time operation that should be done once per private key.

 :::